Control Panel

 Run indexing in the background with drush ost --background.
 Schedule via cron for fully automated, hands-free reindexing.

 We also maintain the Search API Opensolr connector module, which simplifies connecting Drupal's Search API to any Opensolr-hosted index.
+For a standalone experience without Search API, use the Opensolr Search Module instead.

 AI-Powered Search